Internet TAXSIM Version 27

 TAXSIM is the NBER's FORTRAN program for calculating liabilities under US Federal and State income tax laws from individual data.
 Scholars interested in using TAXSIM to calculate tax liabilities and marginal tax rates should follow the these instructions for submitting data.
 Liabilities are returned as an online web page in a few seconds.
 The program itself is available to NBER associates and government agencies.

 The federal law is accurate to the best of our abilities through 2023, including the ACA taxes on earned and unearned income (but not the penalties for lacking health insurance).
-State tax is 1977 through 2017 with later years calculated using the "real" value of the 2017 law.
+For indexed parameters we assume an inflation rate of 2.5%.
+State tax is 1977 through 2017 with 2018+ calculated using the "real" value of the 2017 law.

 A Stata .ado file interface to TAXSIM is available.
 Mac users also see here.SAS and command line usage is described here .
 In the list of variables below the Stata names are in bold.
 Several users have contributed codes for converting common survey files to taxsim9 format, you should have no trouble modifying them for taxsim27.